 Members met in New York City on May 31, 2003, in the wake of the invasion, and decided to extend HAW’s existence, with a focus on ending the Iraq War and on defending civil liberties in the US.
 In the wake of the New York meeting, a new petition was announced on September 21, worded as follows:

 As historians, teachers, and scholars, we oppose the expansion of United States empire and the doctrine of pre-emptive war that have led to the occupation of Iraq.
 We deplore the secrecy, deception, and distortion of history involved in the administration’s conduct of a war that violates international law, intensifies attacks on civil liberties, and reaches toward domination of the Middle East and its resources.
 Believing that both the Iraqi people and the American people have the right to determine their own political and economic futures (with appropriate outside assistance), we call for the restoration of cherished freedoms in the United States and for an end to the U.S. occupation of Iraq.

-- Setting up a loosely coordinated speaker’s bureau with HAW members volunteering to speak on areas of their expertise.
+- Set up a loosely coordinated speaker’s bureau with HAW members volunteering to speak on areas of their expertise.
 (Since users contacted speakers directly rather than though HAW, we don’t know how extensively the list was used.)

-GREATER NATIONAL PRESENCE, 2005-2007
+GREATER NATIONAL PRESENCE, 2005-2008